bduggan/raku-dawa/README.md

 provides a separate executable.
 Techniques there provided inspiration for this module.

+## ENVIRONMENT

+The readline history is stored in `DAWA_HISTORY_FILE`, ~/.dawa-history by default.

 ## BUGS

-The debugger won't work if it is the last statement in a file.
+The `stop`routine won't work if it is the last statement in a file.

 There are probably other bugs -- let me know and send a patch!